yummyshop/GraphPyShop/README.md

 # Development setup

-- Rename .env.example to .env and fill in the values
+- Make sure variables in .env.example are exported in your shell
 - Update remote_schema_url in pyproject.toml

-Modify and the required graphql queries under `graphpyshop/queries` Run `ariadne-codegen` to generate the corresponding client
+Modify and the required graphql queries under `graphpyshop/queries` Run `python -m graphpyshop generate` to generate the code for the client Run `python -m build` to build the client

 # Roadmap